thesavanadev/portfolio-websites-project/README.md

-# [XXXXX XXXXX XXXXX] Project
+# Protfolio Project

-Welcome to the private repository for [XXXXX XXXXX XXXXX] project.
-This repository houses the codebase for the dynamic and interactive website, showcasing our commitment to excellence in web development.
+Welcome to the repository for Portfolio project.
+This repository houses the codebase for the dynamic and interactive website, showcasing my commitment to excellence in web development.

 ## Table of Contents